 Developed 130 years ago by physician A.T.Still, Osteopathy is a fast-growing health care system recognised by the World Health Organisation and the British Medical Association.
 In New Zealand, to be an Osteopath, you must have the qualification D.O.
 (Diploma of Osteopathy).

-A consultation with Alison Odey may involve the use of Osteopathy if you wish.
-This is just one of the therapies Alison draws on to treat the ‘whole person’.
+A consultation with Alison Odey may involve the use of Osteopathic type of therapies, but also many others, as this is just one of the therapies Alison draws on to treat the ‘whole person’.